bterwijn/invocation_tree/README.md

 # Troubleshooting #

 - Adobe Acrobat Reader [doesn't refresh a PDF file](https://superuser.com/questions/337011/windows-pdf-viewer-that-auto-refreshes-pdf-when-compiling-with-pdflatex) when it changes on disk and blocks updates which results in an `Could not open 'somefile.pdf' for writing : Permission denied` error.
 One solution is to install a PDF reader that does refresh ([Evince](https://www.fosshub.com/Evince.html), [Okular](https://okular.kde.org/), [SumatraPDF](https://www.sumatrapdfreader.org/), ...) and set it as the default PDF reader.
 Another solution is to save the tree to a different [Graphviz Output Format](https://graphviz.org/docs/outputs/).

+## Memory_Graph Package ##
+The [invocation_tree](https://pypi.org/project/invocation-tree/) package visualizes function calls at different moments in time.
+If instead you want a detailed visualization of your data at the current time, check out the [memory_graph](https://pypi.org/project/memory-graph/) package.

 # Author #
 Bas Terwijn